 Vizsla German shorthaired pointer mix

 Are you looking for a great dog with kids that can be your best friend?
 What about one that doesn’t shed, easy to train, and likes to cuddle?
-Well, look no further than a vizsla German shorthaired mix.
-The vizsla German shorthaired mix has many similarities with the German shorthaired pointer.
+Well, look no further than a Vizsla German shorthaired mix.
+The Vizsla German shorthaired mix has many similarities with the German shorthaired pointer.
 They are both hunting dogs, but also have their particular traits.
+Here is a table showing the characteristics of each breed:

 The Vizsla is a medium-sized, shorthaired dog with a long coat that sheds little to no fur.
 It has a low-set tail that can hold up or drop between the hocks when it’s relaxed or chasing something.
 The Vizsla’s ears are large and floppy, which makes them great at hearing even the faintest rustle in the brush while on the hunt.